WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 ---
 # RC-3.1 (OS v0.9.8.1, ESP v.0.9.8.0)

 We have a new release candidate, with a few fixes in the operating system but some big driver updates!
-This release resolves several issues with applying OTA updates via Meadow Cloud, and [summarize SDK/Tools changes]
+This release resolves several issues with applying OTA updates via Meadow Cloud, and includes improvements to the Meadow.Foundation peripheral library.

-RC-3.1 includes:

-* **.NET Dynamic Method Fix** - A fix in Mono should now enable execution of .NET code generated at run-time.

-* **Meadow CLI** - This release should now work on both MacOS Mx (Apple Silicon) devices as well as non Mx devices.

-* **Visual Studio Code** - Output is now colour coded between IDE and Meadow.
-IDE specific messages appear as white, while messages from Meadow appear as blue.
-Project templates have been updated.

-* **Visual Studio for Windows** - Project templates have been updated.

-* **Visual Studio for MacOS** -  Project templates have been updated.

-* `MeadowOS.Start()` modified to accept an `IApp` parameter to allow platfomrs to do App creation manually
-* Added `WSL2` Platform to `Meadow.Linux`
-* Platform configuration now supports reserving pins to prevent Core from initializing them and preventing applications from accessing them
-* Bug fixes and improvements to OtA Updating
-* Bug fixes and improvements to the full `Meadow.Linux` stack
-* Added `ParticleDensity` to `Meadow.Units`

 ## Updating to RC-3.1